HCPSS/schoolsites-help/_posts/2014-07-17-contextual.md

 ![edit or delete](/schoolsites-help/images/pages/edit-delete.png)

-The same styling rules apply when editing your site's content, this is just an easier way to access nodes.
-You cannot access menus or images using the contextual editing feature, only text-based nodes or lists such as news items, departments, or school resources.
+The same styling rules apply when editing your site's content, this is just an easier way to access items.
+You cannot access menus or images using the contextual editing feature, only text-based content or lists such as news items, departments, or school resources.